The History of Web Design

-I guess all of us would agree that we can’t speak of design at the very early stages of development back in 1990s.
-The websites were built using very basic HTML tags that a nowadays developer would definitely consider as something that canвЂ™t be used to build a website.
+I guess all of us would agree that we can’t speak of design at the very early stages of development back in the 1990s.
+The websites were built using very basic HTML tags that a nowadays developer would definitely consider as something that can`t be used to build a website.

-On those early stages “web designers” could do very simple formatting of the web pages only- text, tables and hyperlinks.
-According to http://www.w3.org these are the basic milestones of the early 90s:
+In those early stages “web designers” could do very simple formatting of the web pages only- text, tables, and hyperlinks.
+According to World Wide Web Consortium, these are the basic milestones of the early 90s:/

 - – September 1991: Open discussion about HTML across the Internet begins